xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 **From version 7.6 onwards**

-> To significantly shorten the execution time, Katalon Studio supports retrying failed test execution **immediately**.
+> To significantly shorten the execution time, Katalon Studio supports retrying failed test executions **immediately**.

 Select one of the following options to decide when and which execution Katalon Studio will retry: